Brian Clarke

 Aloha, I’m Brian Clarke.
 I’ve been a full-time, professional fitness trainer and marathon program director since 1979.
 Now, in my early eighties, I still enjoy helping endurance athletes improve their game.

 I saw clearly in the early days that accomplishing my mission would require a thorough understanding of the training process.
-Otherwise, I’d be labeled as incompetent and thereby doomed as a fitness trainer.
-My initial goal was to understand the way my college coach, Bill Bowerman, had trained me while I was on the track team at the University of Oregon in the mid-1960s.
+My initial goal was to understand the way my college coach and Nike co-founder, Bill Bowerman, had trained me while I was on the track team at the University of Oregon in the mid-1960s.

 I eventually wrote three books on the subject to better understand the adaptive training process.
 The course I currently teach on the Hard-Easy System has been in development since the early 1980s; it represents my most advanced thinking about the endurance training process.